browserengineering/book/book/embeds.md

 memory; they also have complications like [Digital Rights Management (DRM)][drm].
-The `<video>` tag addresses some of that, with built-in support for advanced video [*codecs*][codec]^[In video, it's called a "codec", but in images it's called a "format",--go figure.]
+The `<video>` tag addresses some of that, with built-in support for advanced video [*codecs*][codec]^[In video, it's called a "codec", but in images it's called a "format"--go figure.]
 DRM, and hardware acceleration.
 It also provides media controls like a play/pause button and volume controls.
 :::